jrdoughty/Dell-7010-rebar-guide/README.md

     6. navigate to C:\Users\YourAccount\Downloads\Intel ME System Tools v8 r3\Flash Programming Tool\Windows64.
     7. Backup the bios with fptw64 using ‘fptw64.exe -d backup.bin’
     8. Open the backup.bin with the uefi tool
     9. Find the pcibus entry with the search.
-Write click it and use insert after and insert the rebar ffs file
+Write click it and use insert after and insert the ReBarDxe.ffs file
     10. Save as a modified.bin file.
 Next thing would normally be to do the dsdt and patching...
 But I am giving you the patched files.
     11. With MMTool, open the modified.bin file
     12. Replace each entry that matches what I attached, namely: